 It is also wise to use this training time to complete several “dress rehearsals”: a runner may do a weekly or biweekly long run to mimic the real marathon and track their progress.
 Analogously, taking full-length practice MCAT tests helps one build the mental endurance needed to remain sharp throughout the 7.5-hour exam.
 Some practice tests will also provide a score at the end, giving the test-taker a sense of where they stand in relation to their goal.
 Several scored practice exams can be purchased through AAMC; these are likely to be most similar to the real exam.

 Julia Bauman recently received a B.S. in Neurobiology from the University of Washington, Seattle and is currently a research associate at the Broad Institute of MIT and Harvard.
-She plans to pursue an M.D./Ph.D. in cell biology and genetics.
+She plans to pursue an M.D./Ph.D. in the future.